michaelvcolianna/dungeon.ly/README.md

 - Teams, implemented as games
 - Dashboard with character listing
 - Individual character sheets
+- Fast finding for fields on character sheet, as well as keyboard navigation through the groups

 ### Planned features

-- Fast finding for fields on character sheet
 - Individual dice roller
 - Dice roller linked to character sheet stats
 - Combat tracker w/DM and player interfaces